oVirt/ovirt-site/source/feature/networkmaintab.html.md

 **Queries for the sub tabs**

 1. Clusters - returns all the clusters the networks is attached to.
+2. Hosts
-2. Hosts- returns all the hosts the network is attached to one of their nics.
+    -   returns all the hosts the network is attached to one of their nics.
+    -   All the hosts where this network attached to the cluster but not to the host

+3. Virtual Machines
-3. Virtual Machines- returns all the vms that have at least one vnic on the network.
+    -   returns all the vms that have at least one vnic on the network.
+    -   All the vms where this network is not attached to (but attached to the cluster)

+4. Templates
-4. Templates- returns all the templates that have at least one vnic on the network.
+    -   returns all the templates that have at least one vnic on the network.
+    -   All the templates where this network is not attached to (but attached to the cluster)

 ### Documentation / External references